chiefenne/KINETIC-NC-G-code-snippets/README.md

    - Lateral step (should be less than tool diameter)
    - Depth of cut
    - Feed rate
- * FAcing starts at WCS G54
+ * Facing starts at WCS G54